 We’re at the peak of summer.
 That means swimming, BBQ, picnics, volleyball, and anything else outdoors.
-According to ING’s eZonomics, summer accounts for about 50% of spending and thus is by far the season where people spend the most amount of money; a clear winner: https://www.ezonomics.com/polls/in_which_season_do_you_spend_the_most_money/..
+According to ING’s eZonomics, summer accounts for about 50% of spending and this is by far the season where people spend the most amount of money; a clear winner: https://www.ezonomics.com/polls/in_which_season_do_you_spend_the_most_money/.

 An alternative many people are embracing is a staycation.
 This is a vacation where you stay local and pretend to be a visitor in your own city.
 For example, I live near Washington DC so one weekend I can plan to take my family to the National Harbor which has attractions like the Capital Wheel, water taxi, swimming, and a variety of restaurants.
 Other local places for anyone to go can be the zoo, the museum, carnival, state parks (many of which include picnic areas, beach swimming, food concessions, and gift shops) or a local sports game.

-I wish that the options of saving were as fun and exciting as the options of spending, lol!
+I wish that the options of saving were as fun and exciting as the options for spending, lol!
 But that could be a different post entirely.
 The key is to spend these times with your friends and family – people you enjoy being around and with similar interests.
 It’s not always where you go, but who you’re around.